Addressing the issue of homelessness involves a cross Government response:

 - Tusla – Child and Family Agency is responsible for services to support victims of domestic abuse.
 Details are available on the Tusla - Child and Family Agency website.

-- The Department of Social Protection oversees a range of supports to assist in maintaining or securing a tenancy.
-Details are available on the Department of Social Protection website.
+- The Department of Employment Affairs and Social Protection oversees a range of supports to assist in maintaining or securing a tenancy.
+Details are available on the Department of Employment Affairs and Social Protection website.

 Rebuilding Ireland: Action Plan for Housing and Homelessness